KevTheeDev/Catnipcan-Search/README.md

 npm i axios

 Stateless components-
-1. About Page
-2. Left Arrow Icon
-3. Right Arrow Icon
-4. Top Menu
+1. Top Menu
+2. Home Page (selection page)
-5. Thank You Page
+3. Thank You Page
-6. Thank You Bar (it's a bar at the bottom of the page)
+4. Thank You Bar (it's a bar at the bottom of the page)
+5. About Page

 Stateful components -
-1. Search Bars
-2. Home or About
+1. Random Image Generator Page
+2. Search Bar / Search Page

 Purpose -
 Create a search website for cat lovers or just peole who want to look at cats